HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

-* Patrick Bahr, Jost Berthold, and Martin Elsman.
-Towards Certified Management of Financial Contracts.
-In Proceedings of the 26th Nordic Workshop on Programming Theory ([NWPT'14](http://ceres.hh.se/mediawiki/index.php/NWPT_2014)).
+* Patrick Bahr, Jost Berthold, and Martin Elsman. __Towards Certified Management of Financial Contracts__.
+In _Proceedings of the 26th Nordic Workshop on Programming Theory ([NWPT'14](http://ceres.hh.se/mediawiki/index.php/NWPT_2014))_.
 October, 2014.

 * Vivek Shah. __Transactional Partitioning: A New Abstraction for Main-Memory Databases__.
 In _Proceedings of VLDB PhD Workshop_.
 2014.
 Supervised by Marcos Vaz Salles.
 HIPERFIT DIKU Associates.